kubernetes/community/contributors/design-proposals/local-storage-overview.md

 Primary partitions are shared partitions that can provide ephemeral local storage.
 The two supported primary partitions are:

 ### Root
  This partition holds the kubelet’s root directory (`/var/lib/kubelet` by default) and `/var/log` directory.
 This partition may be shared between user pods, OS and Kubernetes system daemons.
 This partition can be consumed by pods via EmptyDir volumes, container logs, image layers and container writable layers.
 Kubelet will manage shared access and isolation of this partition.
-This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IOPs for example) from this partition.
+This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IOPS for example) from this partition.

 ### Runtime
 This is an optional partition which runtimes can use for overlay filesystems.
 Kubelet will attempt to identify and provide shared access along with isolation to this partition.

 ## Secondary Partitions
-All other partitions are exposed as persistent volumes.
+All other partitions are exposed as local persistent volumes.
+Each local volume uses an entire partition.
 The PV interface allows for varying storage configurations to be supported, while hiding specific configuration details to the pod.
+All the local PVs can be queried and viewed from a cluster level using the existing PV object.
 Applications can continue to use their existing PVC specifications with minimal changes to request local storage.

-Each PV uses an entire partition.
-The PVs can be precreated by an addon DaemonSet that discovers all the secondary partitions, and can create new PVs as disks are added to the node.
+The local PVs can be precreated by an addon DaemonSet that discovers all the secondary partitions at well-known directories, and can create new PVs as partitions are added to the node.
+A default addon can be provided to handle common configurations.

+Local PVs can only provide semi-persistence, and are only suitable for specific use cases that need performance, data gravity and can tolerate data loss.
+If the node or PV fails, then either the pod cannot run, or the pod has to give up on the local PV and find a new one.
+Failure scenarios can be handled by unbinding the PVC from the local PV, and forcing the pod to reschedule and find a new PV.

+Since local PVs are only accessible from specific nodes, a new PV-node association will be used by the scheduler to place pods.
+The association can be generalized to support any type of PV, not just local PVs.
+This allows for any volume plugin to take advantage of this behavior.

 # User Workflows

 ### Alice manages a deployment and requires “Guaranteed” ephemeral storage

 1. Kubelet running across all nodes will identify primary partition and expose capacity and allocatable for the primary “root” partition.
+This allows primary storage to be considered as a first class resource when scheduling.
 The runtime partition is an implementation detail and is not exposed outside the node.

     ```yaml
     apiVersion: v1